 Erected 2007 by Charlotte County Board of County Commissioners.

 Topics.
 This historical marker is listed in this topic list: Cemeteries & Burial Sites.
 A significant historical year for this entry is 1879.

 Location.
 26° 57.656′ N, 82° 4.061′ W. Marker is in Charlotte Harbor, Florida, in Charlotte County.
 Marker is on Church Street just south of Harper Avenue, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Punta Gorda FL 33980, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Trinity United Methodist Church (approx. ¼ mile away); Hickory Bluff Pioneers (approx. half a mile away); Hickory Bluff Cemetery (approx. 1.4 miles away); Site of Hotel Punta Gorda (approx. 2 miles away); Juan Ponce de Leon (approx. 3.9 miles away); First White Man Dies in America (approx. 3.9 miles away); Fort Ogden (approx. 10.9 miles away); Little Salt Spring (approx. 13 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Trinity United Methodist Church (approx. ¼ mile away); Hickory Bluff Pioneers (approx. half a mile away); Hickory Bluff Mound (approx. 0.9 miles away); Hickory Bluff Cemetery (approx. 1.4 miles away); First Punta Gorda Home Site (approx. 2 miles away); The Punta Gorda Bank (approx. 2 miles away); City of Punta Gorda (approx. 2.1 miles away); Albert Waller Gilchrist (approx. 2.1 miles away).
 Touch for a list and map of all markers in Charlotte Harbor.

 Credits.
 This page was last revised on January 28, 2017.
-This page originally submitted on January 24, 2017, by Tim Fillmon of Webster, Florida.
-This page has been viewed 159 times since then and 24 times this year.
+It was originally submitted on January 24, 2017, by Tim Fillmon of Webster, Florida.
+This page has been viewed 379 times since then and 102 times this year.
 Photos: 1, 2, 3. submitted on January 24, 2017, by Tim Fillmon of Webster, Florida. • Bill Pfingsten was the editor who published this page.